 The lifespan of your roof will depend on a combination of factors, such as the overall design, quality of materials, environmental conditions, and quality of the installation.
 Today’s top roofing products can easily last for decades when installed by a qualified roofing professional and properly maintained.

-Even still, our severe Arizona heat, monsoon rains, and excessive UV exposure can damage even the best systems.
+Even still, our severe Arizona heat, monsoon rains, and excessive UV exposure can damage even the best roofing systems.
 Taking proper care of your roof is critical.
-Scheduling regular inspections and have any repairs made promptly to ensure a maximum lifespan and unexpected damage to your home or possessions.
+Scheduling regular maintenance inspections and have any repairs made promptly to ensure a maximum lifespan and unexpected damage to your home or possessions.

 The general various lifespans of each roofing material in Arizona are as follows: